 To guarantee the right of all workers to form and join a trade union and to bargain collectively, dormakaba focuses on two areas:

 - Identifying risks, fostering openness and transparency

 - Negotiating for mutual benefit and performance gains

 Identifying risks, fostering openness and transparency

 In the financial year 2017/18, we conducted a comprehensive impact assessment along our value chain (see Outro) to identify which sustainability topics were most relevant in which geographical areas and steps along the value chain.
-The sustainability impact assessment revealed that some countries like China, Malaysia, the United Arab Emirates and the USA present a higher risk when it comes to respecting the rights of freedom of association and collective bargaining.
-Hence, dormakaba explicitly fosters and ensures that employees can engage in unions and works councils in all our operating regions and business segments.
+The sustainability impact assessment revealed that countries such as China, Malaysia, the United Arab Emirates, and the USA present a higher risk when it comes to respecting the rights of freedom of association and collective bargaining.
+Hence, we explicitly foster and ensure that employees can engage in unions and works councils in all our operating regions and business segments.

 - AS APAC subsidiary in Taiwan continues to explicitly forbid: (1) threatening, disciplining, punishing, or firing workers because they exercise this right; (2) refusing to hire a candidate because of their association with trade unions; and (3) blacklisting of union organizers by providing their names and details of their activities to other employers, or to employers’ associations.

 - Key & Walls Solutions held regular, collaborative meetings with the works council to align company plans such as granting worktime flexibility and conflict prevention, also in conjunction with measures related to the Covid-19 pandemic.